dgorissen/compendiumstats/README.txt

+Random snippets relating to interfacing with Compendium (http://compendium.open.ac.uk/institute/about.htm).
+Initially written as proof of principle examples.

-This is a simple Python class that generates some statistics about the Nodes in a compendium database.
+The included Python class generates some statistics about the Nodes in a compendium database:
-(http://compendium.open.ac.uk/institute/about.htm).
-Some of the statistics it returns include:

     # How many non-deleted nodes
     # How many nodes of each type